Updated August 7th, 2019

 You may not realize it but I bet you use alliteration in your day-to-day life without even realizing it.
 It has an almost musical quality that allows a sentence to flow fluidly from one word to the next and is incredibly addictive.

 Try alliteration when coming up with your blog name, by using the same letter for each word in your name.
 A few ideas could be, “Business Blogging Basics” or “Blogging Blues Busters” – you can probably come up with something much more awesome than me, I’m sure!
 [Remember to use this trick in some of your blog titles, too]

 9. Use Abbreviations

 Take a moment to think about the companies and brands you’re aware of and how many of them have an abbreviated name.
-I can think of at least ten off the top of my head and with a bit more thought can probably think of many more.
+I can think of at least ten off the top of my head and with a bit more thought I can probably think of many more.

 10. Use Your Own Name

-If you’ve tried all the above methods and run out of domain name ideas for your blog, you could always default to your own name for naming your blog.
+If you’ve tried all the above methods and run out of domain name ideas for your blog, you could always default to your own name for naming your first blog.
 Many bloggers have become hugely successful with self-named blogs.

 Not only do you get to attribute your own name to the stuff you put forth on the web, people will also be able to recognize you more easily as the word spreads.